vanling/docs/configuration/users-roles-permissions/roles.md

 	<source src="https://cdn.directus.io/docs/v9/configuration/users-roles-permissions/roles-20220909/view-a-role-20220908A.mp4" type="video/mp4" />
 </video>

-To view an existing role, follow these steps.

-1. Navigate to **Settings > Roles & Permissions**.
+To view an existing role, navigate to **Settings > Roles & Permissions > [Role]**.
-2. Click the desired role and a new page will open.

 Now you can see the role's permissions and other details.

 ## Create a Role